-Balloon Sinuplasty: Balloon sinuplasty, a highly sophisticated technique, done to enlarge the sinus drainage pathways without cutting any tissue.
+Balloon Sinuplasty: Balloon sinuplasty is a highly sophisticated technology that is done to enlarge the sinus drainage pathways without cutting any tissue.
 Compared to traditional surgery, most patients can return to work the next day without any evidence of the procedure.
-It is similar to the stenting procedure done to heart to open up the vessels Many a times, snoring can be treated with brief procedures which include radio frequency volume reduction, coblation palatoplasty and injection snoreplasty.
+It is similar to the stenting procedure done to the heart to open up the vessels Many a times, snoring can be treated with brief procedures which include radio frequency volume reduction, coblation palatoplasty and injection snoreplasty.
 These procedures involve minimal pain.

-Microlaryngeal surgeries for hoarseness of voice: An operation to remove nodules, polyps and non-cancerous (benign) tumours maybe recommended if identified at the outpatients visit.
+Microlaryngeal surgeries for hoarseness of voice: An operation to remove nodules, polyps and non-cancerous (benign) tumors may be recommended if identified at the outpatient visit.
 This type of operation is usually done under general anesthesia using a rigid telescope (Endoscope) and a microscope (to provide magnification).

 Our ENT department is fully equipped with modern and up-to-date instruments like:

 Pediatric airway management: Pediatric airway surgery is a challenging field.
-In our centre, many pediatric airway procedures are done for conditions such as laryngomalacia, tracheomalacia, subglottic stenosis, tracheal stenosis, tongue base lesions in which children present with severe breathing and feeding issues and poor growth.
-Procedures are done for nasal anomalies like nasal piriform sinus stenosis, choanal atresiaand severe septal deviation.
+In our center, many pediatric airway procedures are done for conditions such as laryngomalacia, tracheomalacia, subglottic stenosis, tracheal stenosis, and tongue base lesions in which children present with severe breathing and feeding issues and poor growth.
+Procedures are done for nasal anomalies like nasal pyriform sinus stenosis, choanal atresia, and severe septal deviation.

-Obstructive Sleep Apnea (OSA): Sleep apnea is common disorder in which a person has one or more pauses in breathing while sleeping.
+Obstructive Sleep Apnea (OSA): Sleep apnea is a common disorder in which a person has one or more pauses in breathing while sleeping.
 As a result, the quality of sleep is poor which makes them tired during the day.
-Our centre is excellent in the management of snoring and sleep apnea.
-Patients are thoroughly evaluated using sleep studies, diagnostic endoscopies and drug induced sleep endoscopy.
-Based on the findings in sleep endoscopy, the surgical procedure suitable for the patient is decided.
-Usually it involves multi-level surgeries such as nasal surgery, palatal surgeries and tongue based procedures.
+Our center is excellent in the management of snoring and sleep apnea.
+Patients are thoroughly evaluated using sleep studies, diagnostic endoscopies, and drug-induced sleep endoscopies.
+Based on the findings of sleep endoscopy, the surgical procedure suitable for the patient is decided.
+Usually, it involves multi-level surgeries such as nasal surgery, palatal surgeries, and tongue-based procedures.
 Some patients may also require bony surgeries such as maxilla-mandibular advancement, genioplasty, etc.

-Head and neck Surgery: In our center, we perform many head and neck procedures for thyroid, submandibular gland and parotid gland, cervical lymph node biopsies, congenital head and neck anomalies such as thyroglossal cyst, bronchial cyst and fistula, bronchial sinus, cystic hygromas, hemangiomas.
+Head and neck Surgery: In our center, we perform many head and neck procedures for the thyroid, submandibular gland, and parotid gland, cervical lymph node biopsies, congenital head and neck anomalies such as thyroglossal cysts, bronchial cysts, and fistula, bronchial sinus, cystic hygromas, hemangiomas.